mjl-p4/accelerated_io_tools/README.md

 # Scalar functions that may be useful in loading data

 ## dcast(): error-tolerant casting
 SciDB supports regular type casting but the behavior is to fail the entire query if any cast is unsuccessful.
 This may not be desirable when the user expects a small percentage of error values and has a different strategy for handling them, converting to null for example.
-In thos cases, `dcast` can be used to cast a string to a double, float, bool, int{64,32,16,8} or uint{64,32,16,8}, substituting in a special default value to return if the cast fails.
+In those cases, `dcast` can be used to cast a string to a double, float, bool, int{64,32,16,8} or uint{64,32,16,8}, substituting in a special default value to return if the cast fails.
 The two arguments to the function are:
  * the string value to cast
  * the default value to use if the cast fails (often a null).
 The SciDB typesystem and the type of the second value can be used to dispatch the right dcast return type.